Reverse engineering: a process for better learning

 Cyber Security :

 Companies that develop security software, reverse engineer viruses and other malware to strengthen their defense mechanism.
 By breaking down a piece of malware and studying it, these companies can develop tools to combat the techniques used by malware developers.
-This can help them to develop a more reliable security system that is difficult to penetrate.
+This can help them to develop a more reliable cyber security system that is difficult to penetrate.

-The objective of reverse engineering is always the same i.e. to analyze and learn detailed information about something that already exists.
+The objective of reverse engineering is always the same i.e. to analyze and learn about something that already exists.
 However, the tools required to perform these analyses can vary greatly, depending on the type of object or software being studied.